ward/run/_drafts/2018-05-27-20km-door-brussel.md

 that one was flatter and, as it turns out, cooler temperature than the 20 km would be.
 Regardless, that sealed it for me, and I signed up shortly after.
 The rest of April went fine until the final week.
 My right knee had been bothering me a bit.
 It was not painful, just noticeable.
-A rusty/creaky feeling.
+A rusty/creaky feeling, the movement felt not necessarily smooth.
+I find it hard to describe.
 I decided to take some days off, see if it changed anything.
 After a few days, it was still similar and I just got back into running.

 For the first two weeks of May, I decided to slightly up the distance I ran: 68 km and 70 km.
 Peaking of sorts (hah).
 On top of that, the Wednesday of the second week had a [sort of 31×600m workout][12urenloop].
 That one definitely tired the body out.
 I got through it though and squeezed out a progression long run on the Sunday of that second week too.

 The next (and final) two weeks would be easier, with the race on the Sunday of